yusufozdemir34/yusufozdemir34/README.md

 - 👋 Hi, I’m @yusufozdemir34
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently working recommendation system.
+- 🌱 I look for new job.
-- 💞️ I’m
+- 🌱
 - 📫 you can reach me by myusufozdemir@gmail.com

 <!---